Product Description

 Frequently Asked Questions

-Q: What are the specifications of the YL 065269600 load wheel?
+Q: What are the specifications of the YL 065269600?

-Q: Is the YL 065269600 compatible with Yale MP/MPB 040 AC trucks?
+Q: Is the YL 065269600 compatible with Yale MP/MPB 040 AC electric pallet trucks?

-Q: What are the cross-reference part numbers for YL 065269600?
+Q: What do the cross-reference part numbers mean?

-A: Cross-reference part numbers include YL065269600, YT065269600, and 065269600.
-These designations are functionally equivalent; use the part number that matches your equipment documentation.
+A: The part numbers YL065269600, YT065269600, and 065269600 are functionally equivalent designations for the same wheel.
+Use whichever part number matches your equipment documentation or supplier catalog.